 The IT skills gap is an ongoing concern for CIOs, particularly in the search for cybersecurity talent.

-So, with the threat of cyber attacks on the rise, an increasing number of organisations are investing in cybersecurity professionals and upping their cyber headcount.
+With the threat of cyber attacks on the rise, an increasing number of organisations are investing in cybersecurity professionals and upping their cyber headcount.

 Read next: How to improve cyber security awareness in your organisation